Children's Hospital is part of the UPMC family.

 At times the abdominal pain would get better, then come back worse than ever.
 Derek was vomiting almost daily and had to be hospitalized frequently for pain control.
 Too sick to attend school, he was enrolled in a home-school program.

 Looking for answers, Derek’s mother began searching the Internet.
-She joined the National Pancreas Foundation and a contact she made there gave her the name and phone number of Mark Lowe, MD, PhD, an internationally recognized expert on pancreatitis in children and director of the Pancreatic Center at Children’s Hospital of Pittsburgh of UPMC.
+She joined the National Pancreas Foundation and a contact she made there gave her the name and phone number of an internationally recognized expert on pancreatitis in children and director of the Pancreatic Center at UPMC Children's Hospital of Pittsburgh.

 Children’s is one of only a very few centers in the United States with the expertise to offer TPAICT to children with acute recurrent or chronic pancreatitis.
 Highly skilled surgeons first remove the patient’s pancreas.
 (That’s the “pancreatectomy” part of the procedure).